Oso mudslide - Before and after

-The About widget appears at the top of the map next to the Swipe widget you just added.
+The About widget appears at the top of the map next to the Swipe widget.
 When you click the About widget, the text appears in a window.
 Next, you'll add a widget that allows users to measure distances and areas.

 - On the Widget tab, click the next empty widget (renumbered to 1).
 In the Choose Widget window, click Measurement and click OK.

 The Configure Measurement window allows you to choose the default unit of measurement.
 Depending on your audience, the default measurement units are fine, but you can change them if you want.

 - In the Configure Measurement window, click OK.

 The Measurement widget appears next to the About widget at the top of the map.
 You have space for two more widgets, but you can leave them empty.
 If you want, look through the remaining widgets and see if there are any you think would be useful in your app.

 Lastly, you'll set the widgets in the header controller (the title bar).

 - At the top of the Widget tab, click Set the widgets in this controller.

 The Header Controller is another place where widgets can be added.
 Two widgets are here already: Legend and Layer List.
 You can find them on the opposite side of the title on the title bar.
 The Layer List widget shows all of the layers on the map and gives the user the ability to turn them on and off.
 The Legend widget shows the symbology for each layer.
-Since most of your layers are imagery, they don't have symbology.
+Because most of your layers are imagery, they don't have symbology.
 The Legend widget does not convey much meaningful information, so you'll turn it off.